Ferdilii/motorized_macro_rail_int_fix/README.md

 that will be less precise but possibly good-enough.
 * [Voltage Regulator](https://www.digikey.com/en/products/detail/texas-instruments/LM7805CT-NOPB/3901929) ($2) most stepper
-motors need a minimum of 12V, which is beyond what the PI Pico onboard regulator can handle, thus you'll need a regulator to help it out.
+motors need a minimum of 12V, which is beyond what the PI Pico onboard regulator can accept as input, thus you'll need a regulator to help it out.
 I went with the famous [LM7805](https://www.digikey.com/en/products/detail/texas-instruments/LM7805CT-NOPB/3901929) which will be powering the Pico and OLED.
 Anything between 3.3V and 5V which can deliver > 200 mA should be well into the sufficiency range.